snowch-notes/data-architecture/README.md

       - How much data needs to be back-loaded in Gb?
       - How much data needs to be back-loaded in records?
  - After receiving the data how quickly should clients be able to see the data in queries (latency)?
- - What is the data format?
+ - What is the data format/encoding?
 E.g. avro, json, csv, parquet, xls
  - Can you share a sample of data?
  - Can you share a schema for the data and files?
  - Can you provide some context for this source of data?
 E.g.